memgraph/docs/docs/reference-guide/overview.md

 ## [Deployment](/reference-guide/deployment/docker.md)

-Deploy your application with Memgraph as a part of your [Docker Compose file](/reference-guide/deployment/docker.md) or use [Helm Chart](/reference-guide/deployment/kubernetes.md) to make Memgraph part of your Kubernetes cluster.
+Deploy your application with Memgraph as a part of your [Docker Compose file](/reference-guide/deployment/docker.md) or use a [Helm Chart](/reference-guide/deployment/kubernetes.md) to make Memgraph part of your Kubernetes cluster.

 ## [Import data](./import-data/overview.md)